terrierteam/jtreceval/README.md

 # jtreceval

-A Java wrapper around the binaries for trec_eval (https://github.com/usnistgov/trec_eval) on various platforms.
+A Java wrapper around the binaries for NIST's trec_eval (https://github.com/usnistgov/trec_eval) on various platforms.
 The trec_eval binaries are included in the jar file, so the jar is easy to use on a number of platforms without compiling.

 Currently, we have the binaries for the following operating systems:
  * Linux, Intel 32bit (and hence 64bit)